Three cases of diphtheria reported in Kon Tum - VietNamNet

 So far, five out of eight diphtheria cases in the province have tested negative for diphtheria.

-By Tuesday, the Central Highlands province of Dak Nong had gone seven days without any new cases of diphtheria after four were reported on Krong No District between June 3 and June 8 and eight cases were reported in Đắk G’long District between June 18 and June 22.
+By Tuesday, the Central Highlands province of Đắk Nông had gone seven days without any new cases of diphtheria after four were reported on Krông Nô District between June 3 and June 8 and eight cases were reported in Đắk G’long District between June 18 and June 22.

-Of the 12 reported diphtheria cases in the province, a nine-year-old girl in Quang Hoa Commune, Dak G’long District died on June 20.
+Of the 12 reported diphtheria cases in the province, a nine-year-old girl in Quảng Hoà Commune, Đắk G’long District died on June 20.
 It was reported she was not vaccinated against diphtheria.

-Huynh Thanh Huynh, director of Dak G’long District Health Care Centre said that from the evening of June 19, local authorities isolated and tested people in the hamlet where the girl lived and two surrounding hamlets.
+Huỳnh Thanh Huynh, director of Đắk G’long District Health Care Centre said that from the evening of June 19, local authorities isolated and tested people in the hamlet where the girl lived and two surrounding hamlets.

 More than 800 people that were identified as having contact with the confirmed cases were quarantined in the community, Huynh said.